StJude-HTB/Echo-Combination-Builder/README.md

 The intended purpose of this module is to provide a framework for easily constructing work list files for import to Echo acoustic liquid handlers (Beckman Coulter) that create combinations of substances for high throughput screening assays.
 The original application was for small molecule screening, but additional applications should be possible without modification.
 There are a series of steps involved in creating the work list files and this module provides the methods needed to perform these steps.

+## Acknowledgement ##
+If this software is helpful to you please acknowledge the source in your publications.
+Please use the following acknowledgement:
+"The authors would like to thank Duane Currier and Taosheng Chen of St Jude Children's Research Hospital for the use of the Combination Builder module (https://github.com/StJude-HTB/Echo-Combination-Builder)."

 ## Installation ##
 **Dependency:** Python 3.8+